IgorSondors/LaTeX_CV_template/README.md

 [ML engineer][Oct 2019 to Dec 2020]

 \begin{itemize}
-\item I built and conducted in production an OCR application for recognition of the Russian language text in documents.
-I use Tensorflow object detection API with fine tuning of Faster RCNN architecture for \href{https://github.com/IgorSondors/text_detector}{text detection} and CRNN model for text recognition on a noised images respectively.
+\item I built an OCR application for recognition of the Russian language text in documents.
 \end{itemize}

 \cvsubsection{GetLooky}[Saint Petersburg]
 [Python programmer][Mar 2019 to Oct 2019]

 \begin{itemize}
 \item The task was to purify user questions from unnecessary words then turn words in vectors and classify them.
-My contribution in this project is creating a \href{https://github.com/IgorSondors/getlooky_rnn_backend}{model} for classification of user questions using neural networks and classical machine learning methods.
+My contribution in this project is creating a model for classification of user questions using neural networks and classical machine learning methods.
 \end{itemize}

 \section{Teaching Experience }